-NRS 202.020 is the Nevada law which makes it a misdemeanor for people under 21 to buy, possess, or drink alcohol.
+Per NRS 202.020, Nevada law makes it a misdemeanor for people under 21 to buy, possess, or drink alcohol.
 The penalties for underage drinking are up to 6 months in jail and/or $1,000 in fines.
 Defendants under 18 face additional juvenile court penalties, including a driver’s license suspension.

 The statute states that “[A] person under 21 years of age who, for any reason, possesses any alcoholic beverage in public is guilty of a misdemeanor.”